engswee/flashpipe/docs/github-actions-upload.md

 2. `DEV_CLIENT_SECRET` - OAuth client secret
    ![OAuth Secrets](images/setup/github-actions/05c_oauth_secrets.png)

-**Note**: GitHub does not provide functionality to store unencrypted plain text variables, which would be useful for values like the base URLs.
-Optionally, these can be stored as encrypted secrets instead of being hardcoded in the YAML configuration file.
+Note: GitHub provides functionality to store unencrypted plain text as `repository variables`.
+Optionally, values like base URLs can be stored as repository variables instead of being hardcoded in the YAML configuration file, and can then be access using `${{ vars.VARIABLE_NAME }}` in the configuration file.

 ### 5. Commit/push the workflow YAML, and check pipeline run
 Once all is in place, commit/push the workflow YAML.
 This will automatically trigger the workflow to be executed, you can monitor its execution and job logs.
 Go to `Actions` to view the workflows.